wso2/docs-open-banking/en/docs/develop/custom-pushed-auth-request-validator.md

-##Writing a Custom Pushed Auth Request Validator
 A pushed authorization request contains authentication and authorization request parameters, which will be used in the Pushed Authorization endpoint of WSO2 Open Banking Accelerator.
 The Pushed Authorization endpoint returns a `request_uri` with an expiration time as a reference to the details sent in the pushed authorization request.

+##Default Pushed Authorization Request validations

 The Pushed Auth Request Validator uses the existing validation layer of WSO2 Open Banking Accelerator to enforce validations.
 By default, the following validations are available in the validation layer: